 Giovanni in Pokémon GO is the leader pulling all of the strings behind Team GO Rocket.
-You can only fight Giovanni once a month, so you have plenty of time to go after him when you feel you’re ready to face him.
-Here’s what you need to know about finding and beating him.
+You can only fight Giovanni after completing the monthly research event for Professor Willow.
+You need to have done any of the previous research events to encounter him.

 How to find Giovanni

-To work on your journey to encounter him, you’ll need to progress through the Special Research event called A Professor’s Work is Never Done.
-Before you can access this special research event, you need to have gone through Troubling Situation Special Research.
-Progressing through these two takes you against several Team GO Rocket Grunts and three different Team GO Rocket leaders.
-The fourth step of A Professor’s Work is Never Done tasks you with defeating the three Team Rocket GO leaders, Arlo, Cliff, and Sierra.
+To work on your journey to encounter him, you’ll need to progress through the Special Research event called A Shadowy Threat Grows.
+Before you can access this special research event, you need to have gone through Troubling Situation Special Research and A Professor’s Work is Never Done.
+You will battle multiple Team GO Rocket grunts and the three different leaders.

 After you beat them, you’ll receive a Super Rocket Radar, similar to the Rocket Radar you used to locate the Team GO Rocket leaders.
 To use the device, you need to go into your bag to equip it.
 It should point you in the direction of Giovanni.
 However, a handful of Rocket Grunts have disguised themselves as fake Giovannis.
 You need to visit captured PokéStops to find out which one is the real Giovanni.

 Giovanni’s first Pokémon remains the same every month.
-However, his second and third options consistently change with each month.
-If you fought him in January, he doesn’t have the same rotation of Pokémon in February, but there are some similarities.
+However, his second and third options consistently change.

 The first Pokémon Giovanni always uses is Persian, a Normal-type Pokémon.
 The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, And Passimian.